Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/3 - How you do what you do is who you are.md

   - Express
   - Webpack
   - Babel
-  - Coffescript ➡️ ES6 ➡️ Typescript
+  - Coffescript :arrow_right: ES6 :arrow_right: Typescript
   - Stylus + Nib + inline styles in components (test-wise)
   - CSS Modules
 - **React all the things**: ~450 kB bundled code

 ### Image preloading

-- Baseline JPG or 404 image = no great UX 🙅
+- Baseline JPG or 404 image = no great UX :no_good:
 - Use React for loading image, broken image, final image using JS Image API
-- Transparent spacer images (WHAT?) for loading and better UX ➡️ no jank
+- Transparent spacer images (WHAT?) for loading and better UX :arrow_right: no jank
 - Use data URI for spacers = no add. request
-- Different aspect ratios = different spacers ➡️ embrace SVG in React
+- Different aspect ratios = different spacers :arrow_right: embrace SVG in React
 - Load images in defined orders, specifically important for Mobile

 ### Fluid text inputs